The contestant can apply for the following categories:

 Contestants are not allowed to use mobile phone and/or any electronic device during the competition.

-Chalk use is allowed however no trace of it should appear on Judges’ hands after the judgment as a disqualification can occur.
+Chalk use is allowed, however Judges must be able to comb the entire dog's body during prejudging as well as at the end of the competition and no trace of it should appear on judges' hands after the judgment, as a disqualification can occur.

 Any indecorous or aggressive language used towards the judges as well as a dog handled in rough or unsafe manner may lead to disqualification.

 Possible disqualification will be executed by the President of the Jury

 When competition ends, Contestants should remove all hair, equipment and products from the grooming table as well as moving all stuffs on the floor under the table, to allow the judges an easy approach to the tables for the judgment

 A comb should be placed on the table for the judge to use during judging.

 Contestants may comb their dogs before and after the judging panel has evaluated their dogs.

 Contestant should stack his/her dog to present to judge.
 Dogs not in judgment must not be kept stuckss